krgss/fickle-android/README.md

 # Fickle: Android Application
-Bi-directional communication between client and server using Socket AND DataStream
+Bi-directional communication between client and server using Socket and DataStream